 23. And in that day, you will ask me nothing.
-Truly, truly, I tell you that whatever you ask the Father in my name, He will give you.
+Truly, truly, I tell you that whatever you ask the Father in my name, He will grant you.

-24. Until now, you have asked nothing in my name; ask, and you shall receive, so that your joy may be full.”
+24. Up to this time, you have asked nothing in my name; ask, and you shall receive, so that your joy may be full.”

 ¶25.
 “I’ve spoken these things to you figuratively; however, the hour is coming when I will no longer speak to you in figures, but will tell you plainly about the Father.

-26. In that day, you’ll ask in my name, and I’m not telling you that I’ll ask the Father for you,
+26. On that day, you’ll ask in my name, and I’m not saying to you that I’ll ask the Father for you,

 27. for the Father Himself considers you friends because you have befriended me, and you have believed that I came from God.

 28. I came from the Father and have come into the world; again, I am leaving the world and going to the Father.”

 29. His disciples said to him, “Behold!
 Now you’re talking plainly and using no figure of speech.